exercism/common-lisp/concepts/multiple-values/introduction.md

    (+ a b c)) ; => 6
 ```

-Another useful function is `nthvalue`
+Another useful function is `nth-value`